 What is a translation?

-A translation is a form of of words, such as the of a into another language.
+A translation is a form of Any form of modification or alteration of a musical work or sound recording to create a new musical work or sound recording of words, such as the The words written to be performed by singers, rappers, and other vocalists. of a An original musical composition with or without lyrics. into another language.
 Translating means keeping the meaning of the original lyrics unchanged and only expressing those into another language.

-Lyrics are often translated into different languages so that a musical work can be performed or re-recorded as a new in other countries.
+Lyrics are often translated into different languages so that a musical work can be performed or re-recorded as a new Typically, the recorded performance of a musical work protected as a phonogram under copyright law. in other countries.

 Translations can be word-for-word translations or by poetic license approach.
 This is sometimes necessary to ensure the musical work’s meaning and artistic expression isn’t lost in the translated version.